Megscode/acebook-rails-template/README.md

 A clone of a well known posts-based website by team {undefined}.
 Created as part of Weeks 8 & 9 at [Makers Academy](https://makers.tech/).

 ## Usage
 Sign up, sign in and create posts.
-You will be able to edit and delete your posts (but not ones created by others) using the buttons below each post.
+Users are able to edit and delete their posts using the buttons below each post.
+Users can also comment on each other posts, and see who posted or commented.

 ## Installation
 First, `git clone` this repository.
 Then: